 - HMRC generally have a fixed period, of 12 months from the date the return is filed, in which to commence an enquiry - where the company is a member of a group (other than a small group), HMRC can raise an enquiry up to 12 months from the due filing date - if no enquiry is started within this time limit, the company's return becomes final subject to the possibility of an HMRC 'discovery' - HMRC will give the company formal notice when an enquiry commences - HMRC are also required to give formal notice of the completion of an enquiry, and to state their conclusions - a company may ask the Commissioners to direct HMRC to close an enquiry if there are no reasonable grounds for continuing it.

-Discovery assessments

-HMRC have the power to make an assessment (a 'discovery assessment') if information comes to light after the end of the enquiry period indicating that the self assessment was inadequate as a result of fraudulent or negligent conduct, or of incomplete disclosure.
+Discovery assessments HMRC have the power to make an assessment (a 'discovery assessment') if information comes to light after the end of the enquiry period indicating that the self assessment was inadequate as a result of fraudulent or negligent conduct, or of incomplete disclosure.

-Summary of self assessment process

-Example

-A company prepares accounts for the 12 months ended 31 May 2016 and submits the return by 31 December 2016.
-Key dates under CTSA are:

-01.03.17 - Payment of corporation tax

-31.05.17 - Deadline for filing the return

-31.12.17 - End of period for HMRC to open enquiry (being 12 months from the date the return was actually filed)

-On 31 December 2017 the company tax position is finalised subject to HMRC's right to make a discovery assessment in some circumstances.

-Payment of tax

-There is a single, fixed due date for payment of corporation tax, nine months and one day after the end of the accounting period (subject to the Quarterly Instalment Payment regime for large companies).
+Summary of self assessment process Example A company prepares accounts for the 12 months ended 31 May 2017 and submits the return by 31 December 2017.
+Key dates under CTSA are: 01.03.18 - Payment of corporation tax 31.05.18 - Deadline for filing the return 31.12.18 - End of period for HMRC to open enquiry (being 12 months from the date the return was actually filed) On 31 December 2018 the company tax position is finalised subject to HMRC's right to make a discovery assessment in some circumstances.
+Payment of tax There is a single, fixed due date for payment of corporation tax, nine months and one day after the end of the accounting period (subject to the Quarterly Instalment Payment regime for large companies).
 If the payment is late or is not correct, there will be late payment interest on tax paid late and repayment interest on overpayments of tax.
 These interest payments are tax deductible/taxable.

-Credit interest

-If a company pays tax before the due date, it receives credit interest on amounts paid early.
+Credit interest If a company pays tax before the due date, it receives credit interest on amounts paid early.
 Any interest received is chargeable to corporation tax.

-Loans to shareholders

-If a close company makes a loan to a participator (for example most shareholders in unquoted companies), the company must make a payment to HMRC if the loan is not repaid within nine months of the end of the accounting period.
+Loans to shareholders If a close company makes a loan to a participator (for example most shareholders in unquoted companies), the company must make a payment to HMRC if the loan is not repaid within nine months of the end of the accounting period.
 The amount of the tax is 32.5% of the loan for loans made or benefits conferred on or after 6 April 2016.
 The tax charge is 25% of the loan for loans made prior to 6 April 2016.
 This increased rate mirrors the dividend upper rate.
 The government has noted that this will prevent individuals gaining a tax advantage by taking loans or making other arrangements to extract value from their company rather than remuneration or dividends.

-Additional rules for loans to shareholders

-Further rules prevent the avoidance of the charge by repaying the loan before the nine month date and then effectively withdrawing the same money shortly afterwards.
+Additional rules for loans to shareholders Further rules prevent the avoidance of the charge by repaying the loan before the nine month date and then effectively withdrawing the same money shortly afterwards.
+For information of users: This material is published for the information of clients.
+It provides only an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.
+Therefore no responsibility for loss occasioned by any person acting or refraining from action as a result of the material can be accepted by the authors or the firm.